- A quarter of Victoria's population

 The residual risk curve tells a story about how bushfires, recovering fuels after bushfires and our fuel management activities, affect the changing levels of bushfire risk across the landscape over time.

-Residual risk peaked in 2002 and has steadily declined since then.
+Residual risk peaked at 86% in 2003 and has steadily declined since then.
 This is mainly due to an increase in the level of planned burning, particularly in high-risk areas of the landscape.

-Residual risk is projected to continue to decrease over the next three years as planned burning scheduled in the fire operations plan is carried out.
-Without planned burning, residual risk would rapidly return to over 85% by 2018.
+Residual risk is projected to decrease to 48-55% by 2020 as planned burning scheduled in the fire operations plan is carried out.
+Without planned burning, residual risk would rapidly return to over 79% by 2020.